minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 This document explores the realm of possible technical implementation options and the social and legal requirements that constrain which of the technical implementations may be chosen.
 As such, this interplay defines the envelope within which realistic solutions are likely to fit.

 This document is work in progress and will be adjusted during the project.
-Given the nature of the project, this specification, its requirement and the solution as a whole should not be considered 'final' but a continuous work in progress.
+Given the nature of the project, this specification, its requirements and the solution as a whole should not be considered 'final' but a continuous work in progress.

 # Table of contents